Call for Papers

 Against this backdrop, replication studies in business economics in general, and in finance and accounting in particular, gain special relevance.
 Of course, it is important that these empirical works are well-grounded in theory, so that the conception of the respective replication study already shows why an empirical test of earlier works could be of interest.
 We call on researchers to make such contributions to the field of finance and accounting.

 Papers must be written in English and must not contain any reference to the identity of the authors.

-Please submit your papers by 06/30/2021 via our online submission system at https://www.editorialmanager.com/jbec/Default.aspx.
-Please do not forget to mention the title of this special issue in your letter to the editor.
-Your papers must not have been published previously.
-Submitted papers will be double-blind peer-reviewed and may be published in a special issue of the Journal of Business Economics at the end of 2022.
-Author guidelines are available at:
+Please submit an (extended) abstract of about 1,000 words to firstname.lastname@example.org by 05/31/2023.
+The authors of the selected abstracts will be invited to submit a full paper by 11/30/2023.
+They must not have been published previously.
+Submitted papers will be double-blind peer-reviewed and – upon acceptance – published in a special issue of the Journal of Business Economics at the beginning of 2025.
+Author guidelines are available at: http://www.springer.com/11573.